 Some companies may question, “Why sponsor a college student group?”
 The most direct answer to this question is that these sponsorships fuel reliable connections between a business and a market of future employees.
 When evaluating which group to sponsor, companies can seek out organizations with the most relevant talent.

 If your company is a marketing agency, you may want to sponsor the co-ed business fraternity.
-Owners of nature conservation organizations may work with a university’s environmental club.
+Owners of nature conservation organizations or businesses focusing on green efforts may work with a university’s environmental club.
 These connections both help a company support the next generation of workers and increase their marketing opportunities.